US VisaUnited States

 Most failures start before export, not after it.

-• Replacing this route with another 2×2 in page just because the paper size looks the same.
+• Replacing this page with another 2×2 in page just because the paper size looks the same.

 • Forcing the portrait into 2×2 in by stretching instead of cropping to the right ratio.

-• Assuming that a similar document category automatically follows the same route.
+• Assuming that a similar document category automatically uses the same profile.

 How to use this profile in the editor